Hosted by Ed Robertson

 Tag Archives: Glen Larson

 This Date in ROCKFORD FILES History: Cheryl Ladd stars in “Death by Resurrection,” an episode of SWITCH, airing Dec.
-2, 1975, that would soon trigger one of the most colorful chapters in Rockford Files history
+2, 1975, that would soon trigger one of the most colorful chapters in Rockford Files history.
+LEARN MORE about this episode in 45 YEARS OF THE ROCKFORD FILES, available in softcover paperback and now as an eBook through Black Pawn Press

 In the summer of 1975, production began on Switch (CBS, 1975-1978), a caper series, starring Robert Wagner and Eddie Albert, that was produced by Glen Larson.
 Hoping to emulate the blend of action and humor that made The Rockford Files … Continue reading →